loganferguson/Bander/README.md

 ## Functionality

- - Users can post their own events on Bander (shows, benefits, rehearsals, audtitions, workshops, open jam sessions, and more.)
+ - Users can post their own events on Bander (shows, benefits, rehearsals, auditions, workshops, open jam sessions, and more.)

  - Users are able to search and view all events in their area simply by entering a zipcode.